dnrobin/awg-matlab/README.md

-# awg-matlab v0.8.1
+# awg-matlab v1.0.1

-Arrayed waveguide grating (AWG) simulator for nanophotonics designed as a series of functional blocks.
+Arrayed waveguide grating (AWG) simulator for nanophotonics designed as a series of functional blocks in an object oriented architecture.
 See the example script file for an AWG simulation where the design parameters may be tweaked.
-The apps folder contains an installer for a self-contained app with an intuitive graphical user interface producing the overall inssertion loss spectrum for the provided design parameters.

 ## Installation

 ### Dependencies

-The source code provided and the app GUI have been developed for Matlab version R2019b and are not guarantied to be backward compatible.
+The source code provided has been developped and tested for Matlab version R2019b and is not guarantied to be backward compatible.

 ### Instructions

-In order to use this library, the current folder and subfolders should be on the Matlab path.
+In order to use this library, the current folder and ./public folder should be on the Matlab path.
 To include them dynamically from code, simply add the following command to the begining of the script:

 ```javascript
 addpath(genpath(<relative-path-to-awg-matlab-folder>));
 ```

-To install the provided app GUI as a Matlab Application, simply run the AWGSimulator.mlappinstall file from within Matlab.

 ## Contributing